jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 2 mL of pen/strap
 	- 98 mL RFTM
 - Stir bar
+### Materials for Homogenizing Tissue:
+- Homogenizer
+- Homogenizer probes
+- Beaker of DI water
+- PCM-inoculated tissue in tubes (in incubator)
+- Culture flasks
+- 100 mL bottle of PCM with antibiotics
+- 25 cm^2 Culture Flask
 ### **Protocol** for RFTM inoculation and incubation:
 **Day 0**
 1. Autoclave: